gevrecboyoz/gevrecboyoz/README.md

 About Me

-I am +6 year experienced Software Development Engineer in Test.
+I am an experienced Software Development Engineer in Test.
 Completed my master's degree in computer engineering with thesis.
 Currently educated myself in Python, AI, MLOps, CI/CD and SDET.

 Education